 Want More Research-Backed Interview Questions?

-The 5 Questions To Ask In An Interview
+5 Psychology-Backed Questions To Ask In An Interview

 To give some context, I went on 50+ interviews at dozens of companies over the span of 12 months.
 During that time, I split tested tons of interview questions in order to identify which were the most effective at leveraging the principles above.
 Based on feedback over time, I narrowed it down to the following set of 5 questions.